SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Application_framework/Executing_actions_via_URL.md

 1. Configure the actions in the action editor.

-1. Click the *Copy actions* button to copy the action configuration to the Windows clipboard as a JSON object.
+1. Click the *Copy actions* button to copy the action configuration to the clipboard as a JSON object.

 1. Add `#{"actions": }` to the URL, and paste the copied JSON object between the colon (`:`) and the closing bracket (`}`).